bluekitchen/raccoon/README.md

 ### Adafruit Bluefruit LE Friend

 There's no support to update via the BLE DFU.
-However, the LE Friend provides the regular SWD interface to upload the firmwware with an JTAG/SWD programmer (e.g. a ST-Link or a SEGGER J-Link).
+However, the LE Friend provides the regular SWD interface to upload the firmware with an JTAG/SWD programmer (e.g. a ST-Link or a SEGGER J-Link).
 Config files for OpenOCD are provided int the `firmware/nrf/blefriend32` folder.

 ## Setup

-When running raccon.py for the first time, it will create a template config file 'config.py' that lists all serial ports.
+When running raccoon.py for the first time, it will create a template config file 'config.py' that lists all serial ports.
 Please edit config.py and uncomment the lines that refer to Raccoon sniffer device.

 ## Usage